 Figure S3.
-Number of stomata per zone estimated by the two methods (solid line: all stomata counted under a microscope; dashed: counted from the pictures).
+The number of stomata per zone is estimated by the two methods (solid line: all stomata counted under a microscope; dashed: counted from the pictures).
 A. the fruit from the genotype F169, B. the 3 fruits from the genotype C222.

-The estimation via pictures is a good approximation of the result obtained counting all stomata under microscope, despite an over estimation in case of the fruits of C222.
+The estimation via pictures is a good approximation of the result obtained by counting all stomata under a microscope, despite an over-estimation in the case of the fruits of C222.

 Figure S4.
-Estimation of the total number of stomata of a whole fruit from the average density of stomata in each single zone for 4 fruits (A. C222_3, B. C222_2, C. C222_1, D. F169_1).
-The color of the dots represents the different sampling zones from the pedoncule to the style (4 to 6 zones depending of the fruit).
+Estimation of the total number of stomata of a whole fruit from the average density of stomata in every single zone for 4 fruits (A. C222_3, B. C222_2, C. C222_1, D. F169_1).
+The color of the dots represents the different sampling zones from the peduncle to the style (4 to 6 zones depending of the fruit).
 The gray line is the total number of stomata of fruit estimated on the basis of all areas.

 The middle zone of the fruit (equator) gives the best approximation of the total number of fruit stomata.
-This is specially the case of the fruit of F169 for which there is a high variation of stomata number between zones.
+This is especially the case of the fruit of F169 for which there is a high variation of stomata number between zones.

-Measuring the average density of stomata on the equator of a fruit will allow estimating its total number of stomata.
+Measuring the average density of stomata on the equator of fruit will allow estimating its total number of stomata.